Libreverse/Libreverse-Desktop/docs/README-Performance.md

 ## 📝 License

-MIT - See LICENSE file for details
+AGPL-3.0 - See LICENSE file for details

 ---